mikechambers/dcli/src/dcliad/README.md

 By default, the app will display summary data for the match, including each player and an overview of weapon usage.
 By passing in the `--details` flag, per user weapon usage and stats will be displayed.

 dcliad pulls its data from the local Destiny 2 activity database store.
-By default, dcliad will create and update this file with the latest activity data, but it can also be seperately managed using [dclisync](https://github.com/mikechambers/dcli/tree/main/src/dclisync).

-The first time the database downloads activity data may take a couple of minutes (depending on bandwidth and number of activities).
-However, subsequent syncs should be very quick.

-It supports storing and tracking stats for multiple players and characters.

-If you want to sync the database seperately via dclisync, you can pass the `--no-sync` flag to dcliad and it will not update the activity store.
+Data can be synced using using [dclisync](https://github.com/mikechambers/dcli/tree/main/src/dclisync) or by passing the --sync flag to dcliad.

 The tool expects that the manifest has been downloaded and synced using [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).